Ian916/HiCAT/README.md

 Custom visualization can use visualization.py
 -r is HiCAT result directory. e.g. ./HiCAT_out
 -s is which similarity be visualized.
 For example, 0 represents 0.94, 1 represents 0.945 and 2 represents 0.95 in default.
+-m is the moddotplot software output bed file.
+NOT required.
+If the parameter is not provided, the triangular heatmap will not be generated.
 -sp is the number of top HORs. default is 5.
 -sn is the minimum repeat number of HOR. default is 10.
 ```